UPDATE | JUNE 5, 2020

 PHASE 1 OF THE INDY ARTS & CULTURE COVID-19 EMERGENCY RELIEF FUND IS NOW CLOSED

 Effective June 5, the Indy Arts & Culture COVID-19 Emergency Relief Fund has awarded 950 rapid response relief grants of $500 to central Indiana artists.
 Applications are now closed.

 Phase 1 was designed to provide approximately three months of emergency relief funding for Indy artists and arts and culture workers.
 We are grateful for the generosity of our partners and individual donors who contributed nearly $475,000 to make these relief grants possible.

 We are currently exploring a Phase II program reflecting the evolving needs of our community based on input from recent artist surveys and arts organization impact assessments.
 Thanks to all who have responded.
 We are using this data to inform our next steps and we hope to communicate those opportunities soon.

 Stay tuned for updates on the next phase of relief and recovery support as we know the impact of COVID-19 continues to be significant for all artists and organizations across our sector.
 Please know we are with you and are doing everything we can to ensure #IndyKeepsCreating.

-More than 1,000 Indy arts and culture event cancellations and venue closures due to the COVID-19 public health crisis are causing devastating losses, affecting 30,000 artists, administrators, and affiliated workers and 125+ arts and cultural organizations that comprise Indy’s creative economy.
+An estimated 20,000 Indy arts and cultural events have been canceled between March and June due to the COVID-19 public health crisis, causing devastating financial losses to the independent artists and arts & cultural organizations that comprise Indy’s creative economy.